apache/drill/_docs/developer-information/rest-api/010-rest-api-introduction.md

 **Parameters**

 * queryType--SQL, PHYSICAL, or LOGICAL are valid types.
 Use only "SQL".
 Other types are for internal use only.
 * query--A SQL query that runs in Drill.
+* autoLimit--Limits the number of rows returned from the result set.
+(Drill 1.16+)

 **Request Body**